aflaxman/dp_2020_census/methods.md

 preselected set of aggregate statistics.
 The detailed histogram counts stratified the population of each geographic by age (two values: under-18-year-olds and 18-plus), race (six values), ethnicity (two
-values: hispanic and non-hispanic), and household/group-quarters type (6 values).
+values: Hispanic and non-Hispanic), and household/group-quarters type (6 values).
 The aggregate statistics are sets of histogram count sums specified by some characteristics.
 For example, the "ethnicity-age" aggregate statistic contains set of four counts: people of Hispanic